In brief

 - 1Sculpey 275 F (130 C), FIMO 230 F (110 C), Kato 300 F (150 C), Cernit 230 F (110 C).
 Always defer to the package directions for the exact line you bought

-- 2Bake time is per quarter inch (6 mm) at the thickest point of the piece.
-A 12 mm figurine needs roughly 60 minutes, not the 30 minutes printed for a thin slab
+- 2Sculpey and Kato publish bake times per quarter inch (6 mm) at the thickest point: a 12 mm Sculpey figurine needs roughly 60 minutes, not 30.
+FIMO and Cernit publish flat times instead, and Cernit's 30 minutes is a stated maximum

 - 3Verify actual tray temperature with an oven thermometer at tray height where the clay sits.
 Home ovens commonly read 20 F or more off the dial

-- 4When mixing brands, start at the lower temperature for the longer time, and always test the combination on a scrap chip before committing to a full piece
+- 4When mixing brands, prefer lines that share a published temperature; if they differ, bake at the higher requirement under a foil tent and always test the combination on a scrap chip before committing to a full piece

-Bake numbers vary by chemistry, not by quality.
-Sculpey, FIMO, Kato, and Cernit each tune a different PVC and plasticizer blend, and each formulation cures fully at the temperature where its chemistry gels and fuses.
-Mixing brands inside one piece complicates the math.
-The chart below covers each major line on its own, then walks through the practical questions that come up around oven verification, mixed brands, and underbake versus overbake symptoms.
+Bake numbers vary by chemistry.
+Sculpey, FIMO, Kato, and Cernit each use a different PVC and plasticizer blend, and each cures at the temperature where that specific chemistry gels.
+Mixing brands in one piece complicates the math.
+The chart below covers the major lines, then walks through the real questions that come up around oven verification, mixed brands, and underbake versus overbake symptoms.

-Each line is rated for a specific temperature and a thickness-based time.
-The standard reference is minutes per quarter inch (6 mm) at the thickest point of the piece.
+Each line is rated for a specific temperature.
+Polyform (Sculpey) publishes thickness-based times in minutes per quarter inch (6 mm) at the thickest point, and Kato guidance also scales with thickness; FIMO and Cernit publish flat bake times, with Cernit's 30 minutes stated as a maximum.
 Numbers below reflect manufacturer guidance current as of May 2026.

 |---|---|---|---|---|